 Because supplements (like those described below) may have side effects or interact with medications, you should take them only under the supervision of a knowledgeable health care provider.
-If you think your child has an ear infection, you should always talk to your doctor -- don't try to treat the child yourself.
+If you think your child has an ear infection, you should always talk to your doctor.
+DO NOT try to treat the child yourself.

-- Probiotics (Lactobacillus) -- So-called “good” bacteria or probiotics help prevent infections in the intestines, and there is preliminary evidence that they might help prevent colds, too.
+- Probiotics (Lactobacillus).
+So-called "good" bacteria or probiotics help prevent infections in the intestines, and there is preliminary evidence that they might help prevent colds, too.
 One study found that children in daycare centers who drank milk fortified with Lactobacillus had fewer and less severe colds.
-However, it's not clear whether that would help reduce ear infections.
-A study found that children who took probiotics did not get any fewer ear infections than those who took placebo -- although they did get fewer colds.
+However, it is not clear whether that would help reduce ear infections.
+A study found that children who took probiotics did not get any fewer ear infections than those who took placebo, although they did get fewer colds.
 People with weakened immune systems or who take drugs to suppress the immune system should not take probiotics without their doctor's supervision.

-- Herbal ear drops (Calendula officinalis, Hypericum perfoliatum, Verbascum thapsus, Allium sativum) -- A few studies suggest that ear drops containing calendula, mullein, St. John's wort, and garlic were as effective at relieving pain as prescription ear drops.
-However, using oily ear drops can make it hard for the doctor to examine your child's middle ear, so always talk to your doctor first before using them.
+- Herbal ear drops (Calendula officinalis, Hypericum perfoliatum, Verbascum thapsus, Allium sativum).
+A few studies suggest that ear drops containing calendula, mullein, St. John's wort, and garlic were as effective at relieving pain as prescription ear drops.
+However, using oily ear drops can make it hard for the doctor to examine your child's middle ear, so always talk to your doctor before using them.
 If you have a ruptured ear drum, do not use herbal ear drops.

-- Belladonna, as a homeopathic medicine -- In one study, children who took a homeopathic preparation of belladonna had fewer ear infections and the ones they got didn't last as long as children who took antibiotics.
+- Belladonna, as a homeopathic medicine.
+In one study, children who took a homeopathic preparation of belladonna had fewer ear infections, and the ones they got did not last as long as children who took antibiotics.
 Note: These are homeopathic preparations, not herbal preparations; herbal belladonna is toxic.
 (See Homeopathy section.)

 Although not many studies have examined the effectiveness of specific homeopathic therapies in general, there have been several studies evaluating homeopathy for ear infections.
 Some of the homeopathic remedies included in such studies or that a professional homeopath might consider for the treatment of ear infections are listed below.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type.
 A constitutional type is defined as a person's physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

-- Pulsatilla -- for infection following exposure to cold or damp weather; the ear is often red and may have a yellowish/greenish discharge; ear pain worsens when sleeping in a warm bed and is relieved somewhat by cool compresses; this remedy is most appropriate for children who tend to be gentle, weepy, and mildly whiny and are easily soothed by affection
+- Pulsatilla.
+For infection following exposure to cold or damp weather; the ear is often red and may have a yellowish/greenish discharge; ear pain worsens when sleeping in a warm bed and is relieved somewhat by cool compresses; this remedy is most appropriate for children who tend to be gentle, weepy, and mildly whiny, and who are easily soothed by affection.

 Warnings and Precautions